surniaulula/wpsso/readme.txt

 = 17.24.0-dev.1 =

-(TBD) Added a new Judge.me ratings and reviews service API.
+(2024/08/06) Added a new Judge.me ratings and reviews service API (Premium edition).

 = 17.23.0 =